qteatime/kate/docs/source/dev/manual/kart/configuration.rst

   * ``explicit`` — 18+;
   * ``unknown`` — not rated, but same as ``explicit``.

-  See :ref:`Cartridge Content Rating` for details.
+  See :ref:`Cartridge Content Rating <cartridge rating>` for details.

 warnings *(recommended)*
   | ``string``